 Port closures: Because hurricanes are primarily coastal disasters, there is a risk of port closures in impact areas.
 As primary distribution hubs for both domestic and international commodities, port damage can lead to more immense economic challenges spanning the country.

-Preparing for the 2022 Hurricane Season
+Preparing for hurricane season 2022

 How can the supply chain prepare for the expected onslaught of tropical weather and severe storms?